ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 .. warning::

-   As of April 2018 these features are currently only available with Copter-3.6 and Plane-3.9 using the ChibiOS firmware for STM32 based flight boards, and not yet a stable release.
+   As of April 2018 these features are currently only available with Copter-3.6, Plane-3.9, Rover-3.3 (or higher) using the ChibiOS firmware for STM32 based flight boards, and not yet in a stable release.
    Please join the http://gitter.im/ArduPilot/ChibiOS gitter channel for up to date information on these builds.
    Only try DShot on ESCs that are known to support it or you will get unpredictable results.